hpides/skyrise/README.md

 # Skyrise
 Skyrise is a serverless query processor developed by the Enterprise Platform and Integration Concepts Group at HPI.
-The target workload of Skyrise is interactive analytics in-situ on cold data in cloud storage.
+The target workload of Skyrise is interactive analytics on cold data in-situ on cloud storage.

 ## Key Features